etherealsheep/salento_sole_mare_vento/README.md

 ## Acknowledgements

-I would like to thank my course mentor Guido Cecilio for his support and guidance throughout the course of the project.
+I would like to thank my course mentor Guido Cecilio for his support and guidance throughout the course of the project, he motivated and inspired me to do better and better.

 ---